Guangzhou, China - Winter Study Abroad

-Food, Pop Culture and Fashion - On one hand, Chinese diaspora carries their unique taste bud and brings its cuisine all over the world.
-Chinese food is a strong influence to the world, but on the other, Chinese are extremely adaptable to the western culture and fashion.
+Food, Pop Culture, and Fashion - On one hand, Chinese diaspora carries its unique taste bud and brings its cuisine all over the world.
+Chinese food is a strong influence on the world, but on the other, Chinese are extremely adaptable to western culture and fashion.
 Why?
-This is an excellent topic about power, culture and communication.
+This is an excellent topic about power, culture, and communication.

 Are you majoring in Art, Film and Theater Studies, or Linguistic and Language Development?

 Language and Communication: “Cantonese is a language, not a dialect” - This statement holds true to the majority of Cantonese people but not to the Chinese government.
 The program will study the Cantonese language movement which is being pushed by Mandarin politically.
 Does it sound familiar to you in terms of how English being the most popular language spoken by the world and being one of the major forces for global linguistic genocide?
 (Field trip includes a Cantonese opera museum to see how Cantonese is trying to preserve this dying art.)

 - Welcome ceremony at a local Cantonese dim sum restaurant

 - Guided tour of the new and old sides of the city